 Automation applies to any software or system, not only related to email, that lets you perform tasks more efficiently.
 You can automate marketing tasks by using various types of software, such as a CRM (Customer Relationship Management) and AI (Artificial Intelligence).
 Some examples how marketing automation can help you work effectively are:

 - Lead nurturing and lead scoring.
-Analyzing leads and determining the best strategies to categorize and nurture them.
+Analysing leads and determining the best strategies to categorize and nurture them.

 - Social media marketing.
 You can automate tasks such as posting to multiple sites on a schedule.